coreinfrastructure/best-practices-badge/doc/security.md

 8. Cross-Site Request Forgery (CSRF).
    We use the built-in Rails CSRF countermeasure, where csrf tokens are included in replies and checked on POST inputs.
+   We also set cookies with SameSite=Lax, which automatically counters CSRF on supported browsers (such as Chrome).
    Our restrictive Content Security Policy (CSP) helps here, too.
    For more information, see the page on
    [request forgery protection](http://api.rubyonrails.org/classes/ActionController/RequestForgeryProtection.html).